Gippsland GA200

-The Gippsland GA-200 Fatman is a low-wing single-engine agricultural aircraft built by GippsAero.
+The Gippsland GA200 Fatman is a low-wing, single-engine agricultural aircraft built by GippsAero.

 Development

 Based loosely on the Piper Pawnee, the first two prototypes used damaged Pawnee frames.
 The third prototype, built in 1992, was the first all-original airframe.
-The GA-200 was fully certificated on 1 March 1991.
+The GA200 was fully certificated on 1 March 1991.

 Certificate of Type Approval No. 83-6 for the GA200 was issued by the Australian Civil Aviation Authority on that date; the first to be issued for a totally new aircraft design in Australia since the GAF Nomad, 20 years earlier.
 The certification basis was the Australian certification standards, Civil Aviation Orders, Sections 101.16 and 101.22.
 These standards in turn incorporated the airworthiness standards of Part 23 of the US Federal Aviation Regulations.

-To date, 50 GA200 aircraft have been manufactured at GippsAero's base at the Latrobe Valley Airport, 28 of which have been exported to countries throughout the world including New Zealand, China, the United States, Canada, South Africa and Brazil.
+50 GA200 aircraft have been manufactured at GippsAero's base at the Latrobe Valley Airport, 28 of which have been exported to countries throughout the world including New Zealand, China, the United States, Canada, South Africa and Brazil.

 In the late 1990s, GA200 production was scaled down to make way for the GA8 Airvan.